jyc119/Login-System/README.md

 # Login-System

+In this login system, we are creating a simple login system with a small backend server.
+FastAPI and SQlite is used for our backend and database while Javascript is used for our front end.

 ## Install packages

-To install the packages we are using, run the following commands in terminal
+To install the packages we are using, run the following command in terminal

 ```
-pip install fastapi
-pip install uvicorn
+pip install -r requirements.txt
 ```

 ## Setup